Skip to content

 • Instant kill.
 Revoke runs on-chain in one orchestrator-signed transaction.
 Zero biometric.

 • No middleware.
-The policy engine is the validator on-chain.
+The permission engine is the validator on-chain.
 AGENSAI doesn't sit in the middle.

 • Composable scope.
 Spend + contract + rate + expires can be mixed freely.
 Build a $50/day USDC-only Uniswap-only 5-calls-per-day 30-day agent in 4 lines.